 A passionate traveler, Hammond had a deep love of all things European and historic.
 In a letter to a friend he wrote “You can read history, you can visit a hundred museums containing their handiwork, but nothing can reincarnate their spirit except to walk through rooms in which they have lived and through the scenes that were the background of their lives.
 It is a marvelous thing, this expression of human ideals in walls and windows.”

-A garden room in the courtyard was pieced together from buildings Hammond found and liked while on his travels, in this case a meat market and wine merchant's house, while in another location an ancient church archway carved lava from Mt.
+A garden room in the courtyard was pieced together from buildings Hammond found and liked while on his travels, in this case a meat market and wine merchant’s house, while in another location an ancient church archway of carved lava from Mt.
 Vesusvius stands overhead.
-Also displayed in the museum is the skull of, supposedly, one a sailor who sailed with Christopher Columbus.
-Perhaps the most impressive part of the house is the great hall with its 8200 pipe eight story high pipe organ and giant stained glass window.
-Today the museum showcases Hammond's fabulous collection of antiques as well as his inventions within the house, along with some cheesier additions as well.
+Also displayed in the museum is the skull of, supposedly, a sailor who sailed with Christopher Columbus.
+Perhaps the most impressive part of the house is the Great Hall, with its 8200 pipe, eight story high, pipe organ and giant stained glass window.
+Today the museum showcases Hammond’s fabulous collection of antiques as well as his inventions within the house, along with some cheesier additions as well.